tiagomantay/S-Band-Transmitter-Project/README.md

 # S-Band-Transmitter-Project

-The project contains the validation PCBs for each transmitter component, and are developed with KICAD software.
+The project contains the validation PCBs for each transmitter component, developed with KICAD software.

-The full documentation are on the file "S-Band Transmitter.pdf"
+See the file "S-Band Transmitter.pdf" for full documentation.

 What are on this repository: